Panda-vid/EfficientParsing/README.md

-# SmartCCG
+# EfficientParsing
-Semantic parser using Combinatory Categorial Grammars (CCGs) that learns new grammar rules by decompositional learning.
-Main work of a bachelors thesis in computer science.
+Semantic parser for spreadsheet applications which is able to generalize new instances by Decomposition.
+Main project of a bachelors thesis in computer science.